Issue 3 Volume 13 (2024)

 Written by Maksym Sikora Published On Issue 3 Vol 13, 2024

-Creatine is a naturally occurring compound found in muscles that plays a vital role in energy metabolism.
-It has been shown to have beneficial effects on skeletal muscle function and exercise performance, but recent studies have investigated its potential role in various fields of medicine.
-The study aimed to analyze accessible literature and illustrate the current state of knowledge on the use of creatine in these settings, as well as make predictions for further research.
-A link between low cr
+Creatine is a naturally occurring compound found in muscles that play a vital role in energy metabolism.
+It has been shown to have beneficial effects on skeletal muscle function and exercise performance, but recent studies have explored its potential role in various fields of medicine.
+The study aimed to analyze the accessible literature and illustrate the current state of knowledge regarding the use of creatine in these settings, as well as make predictions for further research.
+The association

 Read More